THE BEST PEST CONTROL IN THE FOOD INDUSTRY STARTS WITH PEST PREVENTION:

 - Appropriate actions are taken to exclude existing pest infestations

-- Since IPM is an ongoing process, facilities are constantly monitored for pest activity – this includes instituting operational changes that will protect against future infestation
+- Since IPM is an ongoing process, facilities are constantly monitored for pest activity, including instituting operational changes to protect against future infestation.

-IPM therefore offers a more proactive approach to pest prevention and control.
-The successful implementation of an IPM program relies on a fundamental knowledge of pest life cycles with a focus on prevention, and establishing a routine for monitoring, corrective action and education.
+IPM offers a more proactive approach to pest prevention and control.
+The successful implementation of an IPM program relies on fundamental knowledge of pest life cycles with a focus on prevention and establishing a routine for monitoring, corrective action and education.

 What’s best for your restaurant?

-Any business that serves food to customers and the general public has a responsibility to protect the health and safety of their patrons.
-Any pest infestation, current or future, could jeapardise the very integrity of your restaurant.
+Any business that serves food to customers and the general public has a responsibility to protect the health and safety of its patrons.
+Any pest infestation, current or future, could jeopardise the very integrity of your restaurant.
 For this reason, an IPM program is critical to ensure food safety, quality assurance and compliance.

 Source: Food Safety Magazine, IPM: A Practical Approach to Pest control